AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I knew what was next and I wanted to turn away to leave this aweful memory but I stayed because you drew me here.

 I was only watching, as the first blow from the tentacle landed across my back.
 "Spark."
 My demon yelled.
 I bit back the yelp that I felt across my scarred back.
 It wasn't real but I felt it none the less.
+I hated this.
+I wanted to leave and I couldn't take it as I watched another blow land.
+And then another.
+But before I could close my eyes I saw a figure in the da

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjAyNjQ5MjksLTE1MTcxNTUyNTEsMj
+eyJoaXN0b3J5IjpbLTE5ODc2NjI0ODAsLTE1MTcxNTUyNTEsMj
 A3MjcyMjA2NywtOTY4MjEzNV19
 -->